jhpce-jhu/jhpce_mkdocs/docs/files/files-overview.md

+---
+tags:
+  - topic-overview
+  - needs-to-be-written
+---

-# MANAGING FILES TOPIC - outline page
+# MANAGING FILES

-This is not an overview page yet.
-JRT didn't break out subtopics in the nav bar.

 We have previously addressed these issues as if they were independent.
 I believe it would help users increase their efficiency if they were seen as a set of related issues under this topic: managing files.

 ## Overview